Topics in this article include:

-The influence of the spleen on daily life is so numerous, the thought of writing an article on the subject seemed a daunting task.
-Yet what follows is a very brief overview of the beneficial functions and the numerous dysfunctions of one of the most influential organs in the body.
+The impact of the spleen on daily life is so far-reaching, the thought of writing an article on the subject seemed a daunting task.
+Yet, what follows is a brief overview of the beneficial functions and the numerous dysfunctions of one of the most influential organs in the body.

 It was not that long ago that western medical science felt the spleen had very little value (given that it could be removed and the patient would still live a seemingly unaffected life).
-Of course, like the appendix (now proven to be a manufacturer of probiotics for the intestines), the spleen is gaining in popularity for its numerous valuable contributions to the upkeep of human health.
+Of course, like the appendix (not well understood previously, yet now believed to be a manufacturer of hormones and lymph antibodies), the spleen is gaining in popularity for its numerous valuable contributions to the upkeep of human health.

-Traditional Chinese Medicine has recognized the central role of the spleen, along with its numerous actions in support of other organs in the body for thousands of years.
+Traditional Chinese Medicine has recognized the central role of the spleen for thousands of years, along with its numerous actions in support of other organs in the body.
 The outlines below compile the most significant discoveries surrounding the role of the spleen, both ancient and modern.

 The spleen is the organ of moderation & harmonization.
-Excesses of all kinds, mentally, emotionally, dietarily, and with lifestyle habits, have influences on the spleen and the numerous organs that it affects.
+Excesses and deficiencies of all kinds, mentally, emotionally, dietarily, and with lifestyle habits, have detrimental influences on the spleen and the numerous organs that it affects.

-The spleen is also responsible for holding the integrity of organs in their proper shape and location, with dysfunctions revealed in cases of varicose veins, hemorrhoids and prolapsed organs.
+The spleen is also responsible for holding the integrity of organs in their proper shape and location, with dysfunctions revealed in cases of varicose veins, hemorrhoids, hernias, and prolapsed organs.

 The spleen's actions on the digestive processes, if clouded by excesses or concentrates (like sugar), can lead to mental sluggishness and loss of memory.
 On the other hand, excessive thought and worry will affect the spleen leading to digestive disturbances.